-Never use magic in purely civil affairs except where treason is involved, or where (for example) detection of a criminal is only possible through the use of spells.
+- Never use magic in purely civil affairs except where treason is involved, or where (for example) detection of a criminal is only thusly possible.

-Only use sorcery against enemies of Gondor if magic is being used by those self-same enemies.
+- Only use sorcery against enemies of Gondor if magic is being used by those self-same enemies.

-- Never use spells for deceit or for gain by deception; never openly use magic; and never identify yourself as a member of the Blood Ring, or as a spell-caster, except when circumstances dictate such a course of action as imperative.
+- Never use spells for deceit or for gain by deception; never openly use magic; and never identify yourself as a member of the Blood Ring, or as a spellcaster, except when circumstances dictate such a course of action as imperative.

-Seek out items of evil magic and either destroy them or report their existence to the Blood Ring as soon as possible.
+- Seek out items of evil magic and either destroy them or report their existence to the Blood Ring.